canonical/lxd/doc/rest-api.md

  * Standard http file upload
  * Source image dictionary (transfers a remote image)
- * Source container dictionary (makes an image out of a local container)
+ * Source instance dictionary (makes an image out of a local instance)
  * Remote image URL dictionary (downloads a remote image)

 In the http file upload case, The following headers may be set by the client: